ansible-ThoTeam/nexus3-oss/README.md

 Run your playbook with parameter `-e nexus_restore_point=<YYYY-MM-dd-HH-mm-ss>` (e.g. 2017-12-17-21-00-00 for 17th of December 2017 at 21h00m00s)

-#### Current limitations
+#### Possible limitations
-* There is no rotation for backups.
-All of them will be kept unless you implement a rotation/cleanup by yourself.
-This might be added as an enhancement in a future release
-* Blobstore copies are made directly from nexus by the script scheduled task.
+Blobstore copies are made directly from nexus by the script scheduled task.
 This has only been tested on rather small blobstores (less than 50Go) and should be used with caution and tested carefully on larger installations before moving to production.
 In any case, you are free to implement your own backup scenario